danimtb/dasshio/README.md

 **WARNING**: As headers and body sections have to be strings, it is necessary to use slashes ( */* ) berore double quotes ( *"* ) to escape them.
 Like this:  *\\"*

 ## How to find the MAC address of your Dash
-At the moment, the best way to do this is to access your Wifi Router and check the MAC addresses of the historial of connected devices.
+At the moment, the best way to do this is to hold down the button for 6 seconds, disconnect from the current WIFI and connect to the *Amazon ConfigureMe* SSID.
+If prompted, "stay connected" and open web page **192.168.0.1**.
+You will see your button’s ‘about’ page with the MAC and the additional information.

+Alternatively, you can access your Wifi Router and check the MAC addresses in the historial of connected devices.
 Then, copy and paste the MAC in a service like [MA:CV:en:do:rs](https://macvendors.com/) to find the Vendor of that device.
 The Amazon Dash button vendor should be: *Amazon Technologies Inc.*

 ---------------------
 ### Credit